nologic/blog/_posts/2016-08-23-lost-touch.md

 ...
 ```

-The server which is a library that is injected into `backboardd` will start a local port and make it available by name.
-Then it will use the CF abstraction to specify a callback function for every message it receives.
-Once a messege is received, it will trigger the event, allocate a path index and return that number to the client.
+The server which is a library that is injected into `backboardd` will start a local port and register a name to the port.
+Then it will use the CF abstraction to specify a callback function for the messages it receives.
+Once a message is received, the server will trigger the event then it will allocate a path index and return that number to the client.
 The client will be blocked until the message is returned.
 Quite a simple and common pattern for processing messages.

 ### Tangent: The bug
-While analysing this code, I noticed that there is a bug in the path index allocation procedure. `getExtraIndexNumber` function works in a funny way.
+Let's go on a little tangent.
+While analyzing this code, I noticed that there is a bug in the path index allocation procedure. `getExtraIndexNumber` function works in a funny way.

 ```C
 static int getExtraIndexNumber()